spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_ifu.rst

 =========================================================

-This module serves as the interface for applying outlier_detection to IFU observations, like those taken with NIRISS and MIRI.
+This module serves as the interface for applying outlier_detection to IFU observations, like those taken with NIRSpec and MIRI.
 The code implements the basic outlier detection algorithm used with HST data, as adapted to JWST IFU observations.